jgcape/SugarFixedCloud2.0/README.md

 # About SugarFixed

-SugarFixed uses Optical Character Recognition (OCR) throug the Google Vision API to identify how many of the 50+ different types of sugar are hiding in your food!
+SugarFixed uses Optical Character Recognition (OCR) throug the Google Cloud Vision API to identify how many of the 50+ different types of sugar are hiding in your food!

+SugarFixedCloud 2.0 was cloned from the original SugarFixed 'https://github.com/athletedecoded/sugarfixed.git'to enable extra work to be carried out for this project to be deployed on IBMs cloud platform for SIT737.

 ## Dependencies
 * All dependencies can be installed using the command `npm install` prior to running